 Goal: To prototype a mid-fidelity website and gain usability feedback

-To prepare for usability testing, I created an InVision prototype using the mid-fidelity wireframes.
+Before creating high-fidelity wireframes, I wanted to gain usability feedback about the current design without worrying about the visuals distracting participants or biasing their feedback.
+Therefore, I created an InVision prototype using the mid-fidelity wireframes in preparation for usability testing.
 Feel free to interact with the prototype using the button below.

-To determine the overall usability of the website
+To gain feedback about the overall usability of the website design

 Find general information about the dessert place